technosoftgit/ios-SMARTonFHIR-integration/README.md

 ```

 ### Credits
-  The code based on below libraries
+  This code is based on below libraries:

   - smart-on-fhir/Swift-SMART
     * Swift-SMART